 Endangered Species Interventions

-The International Union for the Conservation of Nature (IUCN) has classified nearly 200 bat species around the world as threatened (Critically Endangered, Endangered, or Vulnerable).
+The International Union for the Conservation of Nature (IUCN) has classified more than 200 bat species around the world as threatened (Critically Endangered, Endangered, or Vulnerable).

 To try to stabilize these populations and prevent extinction, we’ve outlined four operations to safeguard several highly endangered bat species.